Mico27/gbs-ContinuousScenePlugin/README.md

 **Version 4.3.0 — Requires GB Studio ≥ 4.3.0**

+A GB Studio engine plugin that stitches multiple scenes into a single seamless world.
+The camera always stays centered on the player, scroll limits are lifted, and as the player approaches a scene edge the plugin pulls tile data from the registered neighbour scene directly into VRAM — so the neighbouring map is already visible on screen before the player crosses.
+When the player reaches the boundary, the scene load happens instantly and invisibly: coordinates are rebased so the new scene aligns perfectly with where the player already is.
+No fade, no transition animation — the world simply keeps scrolling.

-A GB Studio engine plugin that enables seamless scrolling transitions between adjacent scenes, making it possible to build large continuous worlds split across multiple scenes.
-When the player walks off the edge of a scene, the screen scrolls in that direction and loads the neighbouring scene without a fade.
-Scenes can be arranged in any rectangular grid with optional connection offsets; diagonal corners are also supported.
-The world can optionally wrap horizontally and/or vertically.
+Scenes can be arranged in any rectangular grid with optional connection offsets, diagonal corners are supported, and the world can optionally wrap horizontally and/or vertically.
 All supported scene types (Top-Down, Platformer, Adventure, Point & Click, SHMUP) work with the plugin.

 Four events are added to the **Scene** group: **Set Continuous Scene**, **Auto Connect Continuous Scene**, **Remove Continuous Scene**, and **Assign current scene scroll offset to Variable**.

 Continuous pokemon red overworld example (with map connection offsets):